-E. Refusal of Assignment Outside Regular Hours: In assigning work for swing shift, the employer will first ask for volunteers; if enough people do not volunteer, the employer will assign people in inverse seniority order.
+If enough people do not volunteer, the employer will assign people in inverse seniority order.
 If a significant hardship is created by assigning an employee to swing shift, the employer will review and verify the circumstances with the Union, and where appropriate, the employer will pass over this employee and assign the next least senior employee.

-If there are more volunteers than available for swing shift positions for a particular craft, those volunteers with the most seniority within the craft and with the required skill within the craft shall be assigned to the available positions except in situations where the more senior volunteer within the craft has a skill/expertise and/or performs a special function as part of his/her regular duties for which the District determines it will retain that employee on other than the swing shift.
+If there are more volunteers than available for swing shift positions for a particular craft, those volunteers with the most seniority within the craft and with the required skill within the craft shall be assigned to the available positions except in situations where the more senior volunteer within the craft has a skill/expertise and/or performs a special function as part of their regular duties for which the District determines it will retain that employee on other than the swing shift.